duckhai1/RentingAndroidAppDraft/docs/database/tests/createCityCenterCourt.md

 ---
 + _Objective_: test if the request is rejected when `inCourtId` is duplicated.
 + _Precondition_:
-    + `inCourtId` is an alphanumeric characters sequence.
+    + `inCourtId` is an alphanumeric characters sequence and `inCourtId` already exists in database.
     + `inCityId` is an alphanumeric characters sequence and uniquely identifies a row in `city` relation.
 	+ `inSportCenterId` is an alphanumeric characters sequence and uniquely identifies a row in `sportCenter` relation.
-+ _Step_: Call the stored procedures twice with data that sastifies the preconditions
++ _Step_: Call the stored procedures once with data that sastifies the preconditions
 + _Pass condition_:
     + `statusCode` is equal to *404 - COURT ID ALREADY EXISTS*